Bernard Lander: Biography

-Lander graduated from Yeshiva University and earned a PhD in sociology from Columbia University, with a dissertation exploring "how the schools, police and courts deal with juvenile delinquency."
+Lander went to Yeshiva University High School for Boys and graduated from Yeshiva University and earned a PhD in sociology from Columbia University, with a dissertation exploring "how the schools, police and courts deal with juvenile delinquency."
 He was ordained as an Orthodox rabbi at the age of 21.

 Lander was one of three associate directors of the Mayor's Committee on Unity, established in 1944 by former New York City Mayor Fiorello La Guardia, which became the city's first Commission on Human Rights.
 The commission prepared the first civil rights legislation for New York state.

 He served as a professor of sociology for over two decades at Hunter College and at Yeshiva University, where he established the university's graduate schools of education, psychology and social work and served as dean of its Bernard Revel Graduate School.

 In 1971, he founded Touro College and presided over its growth into a multi-campus, international university with approximately 18,000 students at campus locations in New York, California, Florida, Nevada, Israel, Russia and Germany.